 At the time of writing, the ADC licensed for treatment of secondary TNBC is sacituzumab-govitecan (brand name Trodelvy).
 In clinical trials, it has been shown that this drug is better than traditional chemotherapy for patients who have had multiple previous treatments for secondary TNBC.

-Case study with antibody-drug conjugate: Trodelvy (Sacituzumab-govitecan)
+Case study with ADC: Trodelvy (Sacituzumab-govitecan)

 Sarah is one of my patients who has been bravely battling TNBC for some years.
 Recently, her disease had worsened following extensive surgery and multiple chemotherapy treatments.
 This had made her feel very unwell and her quality of life was unfortunately poor.